-The advantage of cooking meals at home is that you can control what ingredients are included in the dish.
-While roasted chicken is generally healthy, there are some store brands that actually contain the sodium in poultry.
-Consumer Reports' nutrition experts recently evaluated the nutritional information and ingredients of 16 roast chickens found in seven well-known supermarkets.
-They discovered that Mark Seasoned Rotisserie Chicken, a member of Sam's Club, was one of the saltiest options of all stores.
+Cooking meals at home is a great way to control what ingredients are included in the dish.
+Roasted chicken is usually a healthy option, but some store brands contain high levels of sodium.
+Consumer Reports' nutrition experts recently evaluated the nutritional information and ingredients of 16 roast chickens from seven well-known supermarkets.
+They found that Mark Seasoned Rotisserie Chicken, from Sam's Club, was one of the saltiest options.